packet-labs/Packet-Terraform-Boilerplate/README.md

 # Packet-Terraform-Project-Boilerplate

-Fork and rename this repo as the base for your next Packet with Terraform project.
+This repo was designed to get you up and running quickly with Terraform and Packet.
+Terraform allows you to define your infrastructure as code and then easily deploy it across the Packet bare metal cloud.
+This set of sample Terraform configuration files deploys two web servers bare metal hosts.
+Feel free to clone this repo and then use it as the base for your own project.

 ## Install Terraform